longtoZ/data-structures-and-algorithms/1.3. stack/stack.md

 # 1. Introduction

-- `Stack` is an abstract data type and it operates according to `LIFO` (Last In, First Out), which means the recently added element will be taken out first.
+- `Stack` is a linear data structure and it operates according to `LIFO` (Last In, First Out), which means the recently added element will be taken out first.
 - Time complexity is `O(1)` - constant time.

 - Basic operations on stacks are: